redstrate/Physis/README.md

 Only Windows versions of the game is supported at the moment.
 Only the latest version in a patch series is supported, but benchmarks for the expansion should be supported.

+## Supported Platforms

+Physis compiles and runs on all major platforms including Windows, macOS, Linux and WebAssembly.

 ## Usage

 If you want to use Physis in your Rust project, you can simply add it as a dependency in `Cargo.toml`: